Unique Vacation Experiences in Oaxaca, Mexico

 Tourists who wish to visit Oaxaca, Mexico, during La Guelaguetza are welcomed with open arms.
 The many indigenous groups of the area are proud to share their cultures and customs with individuals from around the world.
 During La Guelaguetza, indigenous peoples from Oaxaca and travelers can participate in a cultural exchange that is at the heart of the festival’s spirit of giving.

 Travelers who want to get the most out of their La Guelaguetza experience should be sure to visit the city’s Historic Center and attend recitings of classic indigenous folk tales.
-Our Magic of Oaxaca tour can perfectly blend the Guelagezta celebration, with other important experiences and sites in Oaxaca, including it’s lovely beaches of Huatulco and Puerto Escondido.
-To start planning you trip to Oaxaca, start with browsing our itineraries or through our portfolio of Oaxaca Hotels for an unforgettable experience tailored to your travel needs.
+Our Magic of Oaxaca itinerary or Oaxaca Family Adventure can perfectly blend the Guelagezta celebration and other important experiences and sites in Oaxaca, including the idyllic beaches of Huatulco or Puerto Escondido.